jonnyschult/sudokuSolver/README.md

 - Square: (1 v 2 v 3 v 4 v 5 v 6 v 7 v 8 v 9)

-It is important to note that if we know a square is (3 v 4 v 9), this implies the square is (~1 & ~2 & ~5 & ~6 & ~7 & ~8)--The "~" denotes "not", not a negative number--or ~(1 v 2 v 5 v 6 v 7 v 8) by DeMorgans inference law.
+It is important to note that if we know a square is (3 v 4 v 9), this implies the square is (~1 & ~2 & ~5 & ~6 & ~7 & ~8), where "~" denotes "not".
+This is equivalent to ~(1 v 2 v 5 v 6 v 7 v 8) by DeMorgans inference law.
 Essentially, a square is or isn't a value.
 If all we know is that a square is (1 v 2 v 3 v 4 v 5 v 6 v 7 v 9), then we know that the square is ~8.

 **Section**
 A section represents a logically interconnected group of squares.
-There are three types of sections, rows, columns and boxes.
-Each type has nine instances, rows 1-9, columns 1-9, and boxes 1-9.
+There are three types of sections: rows, columns and boxes.
+Each type has nine instances: rows 1-9, columns 1-9, and boxes 1-9.
 A completed section is a collection of distinct values 1-9.
 So, we can think of a section as

 - Sections: (1 v 2 v 3 v 4 v 5 v 6 v 7 v 8 v 9) & (1 v 2 v 3 v 4 v 5 v 6 v 7 v 8 v 9). . .

-Since a section can only hold unique values, we can know that if eight squares all hold ~8 as a value, then the remaining square must hold 8.
-8 must go somewhere.
+Since a section can only hold unique values, we can know that if eight squares all hold ~8 as a value, then the remaining square must hold 8; 8 must go somewhere.
 So if the section looks like (square one: ~8, square two: ~8, square three: ~8, square four: ~8, square five: ~8,square six: ~8, square seven: ~8,square square eight: ~8), then we know that square nine: 8 is true.
 The uniqueness constraint on a section also implies that for any section, a number of squares could hold a value n, but not more than one.
 For instance, square one could be 8 and square two could be eight, but not both.

 **Puzzle**
 A puzzle is the total collection of sections and squares.
 It has 27 sections and 81 squares.
 It must hold 9 instances for each of the numbers 1-9.